Epitol

 This medication may interfere with certain lab tests (such as thyroid function, some pregnancy tests), possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
-US residents can call their local poison control center at 1-800-222-1222.
-Canada residents can call a provincial poison control center.
+US residents can call 1-800-222-1222.
+Canada residents can call 1-844-764-7669.
 Symptoms of overdose may include: slowed breathing, loss of consciousness, muscle twitching, uncontrolled movements, very fast heartbeat.

 Epitol Dosage and Form Information